Gianeh/Gianeh.github.io/pages/about_me.md

 I consider myself a dreamer, always eager to tell stories on topics that fascinate me, but I most often am a good listener too.
 I'm particularly proud of my **friends** and of my extended network.
 I'm strongly convinced to be able to create great bounds with emphatic and curious people from every community.
 I can work in a deep focus but I definitely give my best in a team.

 My takes can be strong and my opinions well formed on many of the commonly asked topics, nonetheless I'm a really open minded person, convincing me requires nothing more than facts, logic or empathy.
-When approaching new arguments I see myself as humble person well convinced of his domain skills and always ready to learn more through every step.
+When approaching new arguments I see myself as a humble person well convinced of his domain skills and always ready to learn more through every step.